Oscarfama/NaturalCycles-Challenge/README.md

 # Description & requirements

-Your objective in this assignment is to create a countdown app built using this boilerplate (+ any other tools of your choice) that follows the design specifications provided [in this Figma file](https://www.figma.com/file/UPEugUz5jM9IzIkWft2Y9m/NC-challenge).
+The objective in this assignment is to create a countdown app built using this boilerplate (+ any other tools of your choice) that follows the design specifications provided [in this Figma file](https://www.figma.com/file/UPEugUz5jM9IzIkWft2Y9m/NC-challenge).
 The app should work in portrait as well as in landscape mode while the text displayed on the screen should always